 Employee Satisfaction Survey– Opportunity can also impact employee satisfaction.
 Highly relevant and detailed analysis of an employee satisfaction survey can lead to the identification of the root causes of your organization’s employee satisfaction levels.

-Among younger employees, opportunity is more likely to relate to opportunity for:
+Among younger employees, opportunity is more likely to relate to an opportunity for:

 - increased income,